 Ellen Sebring, PhD, has been Creative Director of Visualizing Cultures at the Massachusetts Institute of Technology since the project’s founding in 2002.
 During 2017/2018 she is teaching at Duke University in the Department of Art, Art History & Visual Studies.
 Sebring earned a Master of Science in Visual Studies at MIT, and was a Fellow at MIT’s Center for Advanced Visual Studies (CAVS) for six years.
 She is co-authoring, with Elizabeth Goldring, a book on CAVS commensurate with its 50th Anniversary year: Centerbook: The Center for Advanced Visual Studies and the Evolution of Art-Science-Technology at MIT (SA+P Press distributed by MIT Press, May 2018).
-In 2016, Sebring earned the PhD at the Centre for Advanced Inquiry in the Integrative Arts (CAiiA), under the direction of Roy Ascott, at Plymouth University in the UK in 2016.
-She was President of Botticelli Interactive, Inc., from 1995-2002, a new media company that produced interactive documentary, television, and museum designs with an emphasis on non-linear stories and content.
-She is a video artist and filmmaker who explores image-sound composition and deconstructed, non-verbal narrative.
+In 2016, Sebring earned the PhD at the Centre for Advanced Inquiry in the Integrative Arts (CAiiA), under the direction of Roy Ascott, at Plymouth University in the UK.
+From 1995-2002, she was President of Botticelli Interactive, Inc., a new media company that produced interactive documentary, television, and museum designs with an emphasis on nonlinear stories and content.
+Her video art work explores image-sound composition and deconstructed narrative.

 Sebring produced the MIT Visualizing Cultures spinoff site, “Visualizing Portugal: The New State (1933-1974),” commissioned by the Gulbenkian Foundation in Lisbon. visualizingportugal.com

 As President of Botticelli Interactive, Inc. from 1995 to 2002, Sebring wrote and produced major interactive works, including an interactive television prototype: "StarNetwork," featuring George Takei, which received the Distinguished Award of the Multimedia GrandPrix 2000, Tokyo, and "Star Festival," an interactive documentary awarded a Best in Show at MacWorld Expo (view modified web version).
 The company was funded by the Institute for Civil Society to create an interactive television prototype, "CamKidz," focused on enhancing creativity in children; and produced educational media for museums, including the “Titian Kiosk,” awarded the Silver Medal at the New York International Multimedia Festival. company profile